MicrosoftDocs/sql-docs/docs/connect/php/pdostatement-bindvalue.md

 ## Remarks

 It is recommended to use strings as inputs when binding values to a decimal or numeric column to ensure precision and accuracy.
-See [!INCLUDE[decimals as parameters](https://github.com/Microsoft/msphpsql/wiki/Features#decimalParams)] for details.
+See [decimals as parameters](https://github.com/Microsoft/msphpsql/wiki/Features#decimalParams) for details.

 Support for PDO was added in version 2.0 of the [!INCLUDE[ssDriverPHP](../../includes/ssdriverphp_md.md)].